 Menu Close

-[SOLVED] Emails Not Moving To Archive In Office 365
+[SOLVED] Emails Not Moving To Archive In Microsoft 365

 Archive Status

-In a hybrid environment, check the status of the archive mailbox where the user account is synced from on-premises and the archive mailbox exists in Microsoft 365.
-You should use both of the following properties to confirm the status of the archive in on-premises and cloud.
+In a hybrid setup, take a peek at the archive mailbox status when the user account is synchronized from on-premises, and the archive mailbox is located in Microsoft 365.
+Make sure to use the ArchiveGUID to double-check the archive status in both on-premises and the cloud.

 Retention Policy

-To apply a retention policy to a single mailbox using the portal:
+To add a retention policy to a specific mailbox through the portal:

-To apply a retention policy to a single mailbox using PowerShell:
+To assign a retention policy to an individual mailbox via PowerShell:

 Emails not moving to archive mailbox